-Abundance gives people the opportunity to make investments that change their world for the better.
-Abundance works with companies and local authorities across the UK who are looking to raise money to support their work delivering the green and socially beneficial infrastructure we need.
-We help the company or local authority prepare the investment offer and then, as a company authorised and regulated by the Financial Conduct Authority (FCA), Abundance makes this investment available through our online investment platform.
+Abundance works with companies and councils across the UK who are looking to raise money to support their work delivering the green and socially beneficial infrastructure we need.
+We help the company or council prepare the investment offer and then, as a company authorised and regulated by the Financial Conduct Authority (FCA), Abundance makes this investment available through our online investment platform.

-This means we have a responsibility to both investors and the company or local authority issuing investments to make sure all the products we offer comply with FCA rules and are communicated clearly and consistently to everyone involved.
+This means we have a responsibility to both investors and the company or council issuing investments to make sure all the products we offer comply with FCA rules and are communicated clearly and consistently to everyone involved.

 Find out more below about the role we have across the life of an investment:

 Before any investment offer is opened, our experienced investments team carries out extensive and detailed due diligence of the company or council, its governance and the project being considered.
 This covers the technical, legal, corporate and financial aspects of the investment, plus the legal work to produce the required investor documentation.

 The primary function of our due diligence process is to make sure we consider the risks of each investment and communicate these to investors.
 Our responsibility is then to make sure investments are appropriate which means that as an investor you can reasonably be expected to understand the risk.

 We have a regulatory responsibility to review and verify all of the information made available to investors, such as the investment Offer Document, to ensure it is fair, clear and not misleading.
 This means we make sure the information is written in plain and simple language and any assumptions or forecasts made are reasonable.
 We make sure the risks for each investment are clear and easy to understand so you can make your own decision.